 There are 20 manual wheelchairs available at the garden entrance.
 These are for ‘on the day’ use and are free of charge.

-6 mobility scooters for less able guests are available to hire free of charge at the garden entrance.
+There are also a small number of mobility scooters available to hire free of charge at the garden entrance.
 Please call 01483 224234 in advance to reserve a scooter for your visit.
 Staff at the garden entrance will provide training and take a refundable deposit.

 For the visually impaired, there are larger print maps available.
 Please ask staff at reception.